rcmdnk/vim_ahk/README.md

 ESC acts as ESC when IME is on and converting instructions.
 Ctrl-[ switches off IME and enters Normal Mode even if IME is on.

-Long press ESC/Ctrl-[ will send these original keys, if `VimLongEscNormal` is not enabled (0).
+Long press ESC (Ctrl-[) will send these original keys, if `VimLongEscNormal` (`VimLongCtrlBracketNormal` is not enabled (0).

-If `VimLongEscNormal` is enabled, short press these keys will send these original and long press these keys will change the mode to the normal mode.
+If `VimLongEscNormal` (`VimLongCtrlBracketNormal`) is enabled, single press will send original keys and long press will change the mode to the normal mode.

 If using a custom two-letter hotkey to enter normal mode, the two letters must be different.